FOREX-Dollar set for second week of gains as focus turns to Fed | Business

 FOREX-Dollar set for second week of gains as focus turns to Fed

-The dollar was set to end the week with small gains after a turbulent few days when currencies were buffeted by shifting risk appetite, with the market's focus now on next week's U.S. Federal Reserve meeting.

-The dollar index was up 0.2% for the week, rising slightly on Friday to stand at 92.891.
 But that was off a 3-1/2-month high of 93.194 hit on Wednesday, after strong Wall Street earnings helped investors regain some of the confidence lost to earlier worries the Delta variant of the coronavirus could derail the global economic recovery.

-"The heavily European-weighted dollar index remains pretty close to its recent highs at 93.00, which is a good performance given the bearish re-assessment of US and global growth prospects that have taken place over the last month," ING strategists Chris Turner, Petr Krpata and Francesco Pesole said in a morning note.
-"Dollar bulls will feel comfortable that the dollar out-performs on both a global recovery - where the Fed looks poised to begin policy normalisation - and during periods of risk aversion when commodity and EM (emerging market) currencies get hit."
+"Markets have re-focused on the pandemic, as the Delta variant is leading to renewed measures to fight the virus," analysts at BofA Global Research said in a note to clients.

+The U.S. dollar was set for a second week of gains after a turbulent few days when currencies were buffeted by shifting risk appetite, with the market's focus now on next week's Federal Reserve meeting.

+The dollar index, which measures the greenback against a basket of peer currencies was up 0.2% for the week, rising slightly on Friday to stand at 92.926.
+But that was off a 3-1/2-month high of 93.194 hit on Wednesday, after strong Wall Street earnings helped investors regain some of the confidence lost to earlier worries the Delta variant of the coronavirus could derail the global economic recovery.

+"Markets have re-focused on the pandemic, as the Delta variant is leading to renewed measures to fight the virus," analysts at BofA Global Research said in a note to clients.
+"Moreover, the Delta variant is also highlighting the recent slowdown in U.S. vaccination rates, which could hamper the expected re-opening of the economy.
+Meanwhile, inflation also continues to surprise to the upside."

+The analysts said they continue to expect most dollar upside at the end of the year, led by an end-2021 euro/dollar forecast of $1.15.
+The safe-harbour yen weakened about 0.2% for the week and last traded at 110.46 yen per dollar, down 0.3% on the day.

-The safe-harbour yen weakened about 0.2% for the week and last traded at 110.36.
-Meanwhile, the euro traded flat over the period at $1.1772, unmoved by mixed French and German purchasing manager surveys.
-Surveys for the euro zone as a whole are due at 0800 GMT.
+Meanwhile, the euro traded flat over the period at $1.1772, unmoved by purchasing manager surveys coming out of France, Germany and the euro zone as a whole.
+Euro zone business activity expanded at its fastest monthly pace in over two decades in July as the loosening of more COVID-19 restrictions gave a boost to services, but fears of another wave of infections hit business confidence.

-The European Central Bank on Thursday pledged to keep interest rates at record lows for even longer, as widely expected.
-ECB President Christine Lagarde, in her media briefing, said a fresh wave of the coronavirus pandemic could pose a risk to the region's recovery, although she did offer a more balanced economic outlook.
+IHS Markit's Flash Composite Purchasing Managers' Index, seen as a good guide to economic health, climbed to 60.6 in July from 59.5, its highest reading since July 2000.
+The figures came in the wake of the European Central Bank's meeting on Thursday, in which it pledged to keep interest rates at record lows for even longer.
+ECB President Christine Lagarde said a fresh wave of the pandemic could pose a risk to the region's recovery, although she did offer a more balanced economic outlook.

 While most analysts see the ECB's dovish pivot as weighing on the single currency, those at TD Securities say it could push up to $1.1851 in the near-term.
 "The lack of hints on future policy moves is a moderate disappointment to those looking for a stronger dovish signal," they wrote in a research note.